chilts/12factor-config/README.md

 # 12factor-config #

 A config module which only reads the environment.
 For Node.js that means `process.env`.

-We will not ever use `NODE_ENV` here since each environment should specify everything it needs and nothing should be dependent on being a particular environment (such as 'development', 'testing', 'staging' or 'production').
+We will not ever use `NODE_ENV` in any example here since each environment should specify everything it needs and nothing should be dependent on being a particular environment (such as 'development', 'testing', 'staging' or 'production').

 ```javascript